skounouho/UQ-ROM/README.md

 ## Installation

-Download the files in `src` and insert them in the `src` folder in your LAMMPS installation.
-You will need to install [Eigen](https://eigen.tuxfamily.org) to use `fix rob`.
-I do not have a CMake file to do this, so you will need to symlink `Eigen` and `unsupported/Eigen` to the `src` directory in LAMMPS.
-Neither library has to be built separately.
+Download the files in `package` and follow the installation steps in the README file in that directory.
+Most of the process is automated by a bash script and cmake commands.

-UPDATE: Eigen now checks the C++ standard used by CMake.
+Eigen may check the C++ standard used by CMake.
 To avoid errors, change the minimum CXX_STANDARD in `lammps/cmake/CMakeLists.txt` from 11 to 17.

 The files in `matlab` are for running the sampling in parallel.
 (Currently, the C++ code can only sample in serial.)
 Using this code is recommended.
 To use this code, include the `matlab` directory in your simulation directory.
 Modify the simulation parameters in `sampling.m` and change the path to the ROBs from your reference potentials and to your samples ROB directory.
 Then run `sampling.m`.